IntangibleOrange/Odin-Lading-Page/Readme.md

-This is my second project :).
-I will me creating a simple webpage to prove my basic understaning of html and css
+This is my second project.
+I will be creating a simple webpage to prove my basic understaning of html and css.

+Place any credits to people i used images from on my webpage: